Washerwoman: Europe

-In between these two extremes, the various sub-divisions of laundry workers in 19th-century France (blanchisseuse, lavandière, laveuse, buandière, repasseuse, etc.) were respected for their trade.
-A festival in their honour was held at the end of winter (Mi-Careme, halfway through Lent, i.e. three weeks after Mardi Gras or Shrove Tuesday).
+By the nineteenth century, washerwomen were highly visible in European cities.
+Various subdivisions of laundry workers in 19th-century France (blanchisseuse, lavandière, laveuse, buandière, repasseuse, etc.) were respected for their trade.
+A festival in their honor was held at the end of winter (Mi-Careme, halfway through Lent, i.e., three weeks after Mardi Gras or Shrove Tuesday).
 This festival has now been revived as Mi-Carême au Carnaval de Paris.